Sammy-F/IaaGeoDataCleaning/README.md

 ```
 ### Usage
 To perform data cleaning on a .csv or .xlsx file, ```from IaaGeoDataCleaning.CleaningUtils.coordinates_validator import *```.
 Data cleaning on a file can be performed by instantiating a GeocodeValidator Object and running the following series of methods.
+For a full walkthrough of various methods, go to [examples.ipynb](IaaGeoDataCleaning/CleaningUtils/examples.ipynb).

 ```
 shape_dir = '/path/to/map/dir'